Whole Number 137

 43.2.9 Mercy Sparks was born September 11, 1725 in Concord.

 43.2.10 Abigail Sparks was born April 22, 1729 in Killingly, Connecticut.

 43.2.11 Moses Sparks, the first child of Henry Sparks by his third wife, Mehitable (MNU) Sparks, was born 23 August 23, 1731 in Killingly, Connecticut, and died in Pomfret, Connecticut, on 12 June 1757.
 Little is known of Moses.
 Military records list him in a campaign to Fort Edward with Lt.
 Col. Eleazer Fitch's Company.
 He was listed later as "sick at Fort Edward" in 1756.
 He died shortly thereafter in Pomfret, Connecticut.

 43.2.12 Enos Sparks was born November 23, 1733 in Killingly, Connecticut.
 Nothing further is known of Enos.

-43.2.13 Mehitable Sparks was born July 28, 1737 in Warwick, Rhode Island.
-She married John Mitchell on October 7, 1762 in Stonington, Connecticut.
+43.2.13 Mehitable Sparks was born on July 28, 1737 in Warwick, Rhode Island.
+She married John Mitchell on 7 October 1762 in Stonington, Connecticut.
 Nothing further is known of them.